Helsingin Jalkapalloklubi: History

+20th century

 The club was founded as Helsingin Jalkapalloklubi – Helsingfors Fotbollsklubb in 1907 by Fredrik Wathén.
 The founding meeting was held at a bowling alley in Kaisaniemi Park in May.
 The first ever competitive fixture was played against Ekenäs IF in Ekenäs.
 HJK won 2–4.

-Early on, HJK became popular amongst Finnish-speaking students, while Swedish-speaking students preferred to play mainly for Unitas or HIFK.
+Early on, HJK became popular among Finnish-speaking students, while Swedish-speaking students preferred to play mainly for Unitas or HIFK.
 In late 1908, after a heated debate, the language was switched to unilingually Finnish and this resulted in many Swedish-speaking members switching over to HIFK and other clubs, although a few chose to stay.

 In 1909, the colours blue and white were chosen to support the fennoman movement and bandy was introduced as the club's second official sport.
 The club moved from Kaisaniemi Ground to the new Eläintarha Stadium.
 At the end of the year, Fredrik Wathen was forced to leave his post as the club's chairman due to illness.

 In 1910, Lauri Tanner became the longest-running club chairman to date.
 The same year, the club's first international match was played, against Eriksdals IF from Stockholm in Kaisaniemi.
 The first championship title was won in 1911.
 In 1915, the club moved to newly build Töölön Pallokenttä.
 In 1916, tennis was introduced as the third official sport in HJK, and it was played in the club until the early 1920s.
 During the Finnish Civil War in 1918, two HJK club members, fighting for the "Whites", were killed.

 In 1921, the first bandy championship was won and during the following five seasons, HJK reached five finals, winning three more titles.
 Bowling was added to the club's repertoire in 1925, but the bowlers formed their own club, Helsingin Keilaajat, the following year.
 In 1928, ice hockey became an official sport and the first championship was won in 1929.
 League format was introduced to Finnish football in 1930 but HJK failed to qualify for the first season.
 In 1931, HJK played their first season in the league, however at the end of the season, they were relegated.